Matias Faldbakken: Literary career

+Art

+In July 2026, the Upholding memorial by Faldbakken was unveiled in Oslo, Norway, commemorating the 2011 Norway attacks.

 Awards

 Faldbakken received the Bjørnsonstipendet in 2002.

 Affiliations

 His publishers are Cappelen in Norway, Lindhardt og Ringhof in Denmark, Johnny Kniga in Finland, Blumenbar and Heyne in Germany, Mondadori in Italy, Suma in Spain, Limus in Russia, LWU in Lithuania, and Harvill in the UK.

 Matias Faldbakken is represented by Paula Cooper Gallery in New York, Galerie Eva Presenhuber in Zurich and Vienna, Simon Lee Gallery in London, in Norway by Standard (Oslo) and in Berlin by Galerie Neu.